sara-nl/picasclient/README.md

 python local-example.py
 ```

-If all goes well you should see output like:
+If all goes well, you should see output like:

 ```
 -----------------------